Observation of a superradiant phase transition with emergent cat states: Abstract

 \section{Abstract}

-Superradiant phase transitions (SPTs) are important for understanding light-matter interactions at the quantum level \cite{Wang1973,Lambert2004}, and play a central role in criticality-enhanced quantum sensing \cite{Garbe2020}.
-So far, SPTs have been observed in driven-dissipative systems \cite{Zhang2017,Baumann2010,Klinder2015,Leonard2017,Ferri2021,Zhang2021}, but the emergent light fields did not show any nonclassical characteristic due to the presence of strong dissipation.
-Here we report an experimental demonstration of the SPT featuring the emergence of a highly nonclassical photonic field, realized with a resonator coupled to a superconducting qubit, implementing the quantum Rabi model \cite{Kockum2019,FornDiaz2019}.
+Superradiant phase transitions (SPTs) are important for understanding light-matter interactions at the quantum level, and play a central role in criticality-enhanced quantum sensing.
+So far, SPTs have been observed in driven-dissipative systems, but the emergent light fields did not show any nonclassical characteristic due to the presence of strong dissipation.
+Here we report an experimental demonstration of the SPT featuring the emergence of a highly nonclassical photonic field, realized with a resonator coupled to a superconducting qubit, implementing the quantum Rabi model.
 We fully characterize the light-matter state by Wigner matrix tomography.
-The measured matrix elements exhibit quantum interference intrinsic of a photonic Schr\"{o}dinger cat state \cite{Buek1995}, and reveal light-matter entanglement.
-Besides their fundamental importance, these hitherto unobserved emergent quantum phenomena are useful for quantum metrology and fault-tolerant quantum computation.
+The measured matrix elements exhibit quantum interference intrinsic of a photonic mesoscopic superposition, and reveal light-matter entanglement.